 - All grades are a B or higher

+- 3 or 4 in special subject areas

-- 3 or 4 in ATL
+- 3 or 4 in ATLs

 - 3 or 4 in Conduct

 2. Make-Up of Academic Work during Absence

 Students who are absent are required to make up work missed in each class.
 If a student is out for only one or two days, upon return to school, the student should meet with the teacher about the work missed.
 The student will be given a deadline by the teacher to complete and turn in these assignments.
 It is the responsibility of the student to see that the work is completed.
 The student may log on to the portal to check the homework missed.
 If work is not made up by the deadline specified by the teacher, the grade for work missed will be recorded as a zero.